-Drinks available include water, Gatorade, Coke, Mountain Dew, coffee, and chocolate milk (non-dairy chocolate milk available as well.)
+Drinks available include water, Gatorade, coffee, hot chocolate, and chocolate milk.
 If you have a particular mix or drink that you prefer, please bring it along and we’ll be happy to refill your personal cup all day long with it, or keep it on ice for you.

-Also available in the aid station zone: Bandages, athletic tape, Vaseline, salt tablets, Ibuprofen, Tylenol, Naproxen, bug spray, sunscreen, feminine products, ponytail holders, BioFreeze, and other things that will help us help you get to the finish line.
+Also available in the aid station zone: Bandages, athletic tape, Vaseline, salt tablets, sunscreen, feminine products, ponytail holders, BioFreeze, and other things that will help us help you get to the finish line.
 Due to insurance restrictions, we are not allowed to give you any painkillers, so please bring your own and use them responsibly.

 Because you pass by the start/finish/aid area multiple times, you’re welcome to leave a drop bag with supplies, or you can leave a water bottle or cup at the aid station to fill up with the drink of your choice.
 You can also bundle up at the beginning of the race and then peel off one layer at a time and drop them at the aid station to be picked up before you leave.

 To keep prices low, your entry fee includes all the food and drink you can consume until the last runner finishes, a race sticker, and a toasty warm beanie/knit cap.
 Shirts, hoodies, and other gear is available for pre-order during registration.
 A limited amount of merchandise will be available for purchase at the race.

-Bowl-sized coffee mugs are back in 2019, with a ribbon included so you can hang it up if you’d like.
+Your finisher medal is a bowl-sized coffee mug, with a ribbon included so you can hang it up if you’d like.
 But we’ll be pre-washing them for you so you can fill it up with all the food and drinks you can handle at the post-race buffet.
 Pretty AND useful, just the way we like it!